Gmail is one of the most popular email services, but it’s far from the best fit for everyone.

 - Unlimited message history — No restrictions on how far back you can search.

-- Channels — Keep conversations organized for projects, teams, or topics.
+- Channels — Keep conversations organized by projects, teams, or topics.

 - Threaded messaging — Stay focused by replying within message threads.